Sex Crimes Defense Attorney

 Being accused of a sex crime at the state or federal level can be enough to damage your career, relationships, and reputation.
 A sex crime conviction is even more devastating, as the penalties for sex crimes are harsh and can include long jail time as well as required registration as a sex offender, a designation that can stick with you from 25 years to life.

-If you have been accused of a sex crime in the state of Florida, it is important to have a Tampa criminal defense attorney on your side.
+If you have been accused of a sex crime in Florida, it is important to have an experienced Tampa criminal defense attorney on your side.
 Stechschulte Nell can help.
-Ben is a board certified criminal trial law attorney who has extensive experience as both a prosecutor and a criminal defense attorney.
-He has successfully defended clients facing all types of Florida sex charges, winning not-guilty verdicts, getting charges dropped and negotiating plea bargains to avoid conviction.
+Ben Stechschulte is a board certified criminal trial law attorney who has extensive experience as both a prosecutor and a criminal defense lawyer.
+Our law firm has successfully defended clients facing all types of Florida sex charges, winning not-guilty verdicts, getting charges dropped and negotiating plea bargains to avoid conviction.

 Types of Sex Crimes Charges